Vitamin C (Ascorbic Acid)

 When taken without being “buffered,” Vitamin C can cause some gastrointestinal discomfort.
 If you experience GI discomfort, simply decrease the dose until the discomfort dissipates.

-To avoid side effects all together, there are 2 things you can do:
+To avoid side effects altogether, there are 2 things you can do:

 - Slowly increase Vitamin C dosage by 500 mg. per week to tolerance.